Hey there! My name is Michael Preston and I'm an audio engineer, producer, and Avid certified Pro Tools user.

 Credits Logic, EGOVERT, Smokepurpp, Astrus*, Wassup Rocker, Cash Bently, Austin Skinner, Tay Money, Big Winn, Butch Dawson, Moxas, MANNY SÁNCHEZ, The Khan, 1nonly, Wifigawd, Brennan Savage, lilbubblegum, and more.

 I mix and master inside and outside of the box using a combination of analog and digital gear.
 My studio and computer is integrated with the UAD Console control system and is stocked full of plugins by brands such as Synchro Arts, Waves, Celemony, Sonnox, UAD, Izotope, Soundtoys, and much more!

-I am also a multi-instrumentalist, recording artist, and touring musician with training in music composition, jazz theory, arranging, and songwriting.
+I am also a multi-instrumentalist and recording artist with training in music composition, jazz theory, arranging, and songwriting.

 Get in touch with and tell me about your project and how I can help!

 Tell me about your project and how I can help, through the 'Contact' button above.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: When I was in high school my band Hungry on Monday's album Hideaway was a project I had the pleasure of overseeing from the first moment something was recorded until we sent the final masters off for CD manufacturing.
 It was really inspiring to have the much influence over a project from start to finish.